abel-bezabih/End-to-End-Data-Engineering-Project/README.md

 Someone truly amazing—you!
 Using this project reflects your passion for data engineering, your dedication to quality, and your undeniable sense of humor.
 Wear that badge with pride. 🏅

 ⚠️ Disclaimer:
 This project will make you dangerously good at data engineering.
-Use your powers wisely.
-And if someone tells you they "found your README funny," just remember—they’re probably jealous of your skills.

----------Abel Bezabih---------

-Check out my profile and lets stay connected on LinkedIn https://www.linkedin.com/in/abel-bezabih/